zwiebert/tronferno-mcu/docs/CLI.md

 # CLI of TronFerno-MCU

 This text describe the command line interface of tronferno-mcu.
 The CLI can be accessed via a terminal, but is best be used by a front-end, like a smart phone app or some server like FHEM.

+When using a terminal, it may be required to enable local echo.
+Editing is not supported at the moment.
+Backspace will not work as intendet.

 ## Syntax